-- 8.1 If the Responding student is found guilty of an allegation of misconduct, one or more penalties may be imposed by the Vice-Chancellor in the case of matters dealt with summarily, or by the Disciplinary Committee in other cases.
+- 15.1.
 The penalties are set out in Annex 3.
-A student may not be expelled following an allegation heard under the summary procedure.
-The Responding Student or their representative shall be entitled to make representations in mitigation before the penalty is decided. - 8.2 When determining penalties, consideration will be given to the seriousness of the misconduct, the circumstances of the misconduct, and the means and general personal circumstances of the Responding Student. - 8.3 If found guilty of misconduct, details of the misconduct and the penalty imposed will be sent to the student's school and faculty.
-A record will also be made on the student's central university file.
-The record will be kept on the student's files for at least one year after graduation and may be referred to for the purpose of references. - 8.4 The Student Resolution Service will keep a record of student misconduct and penalties imposed and will report to Senate annually.
+The Responding Student or their representative shall be entitled to make representations in mitigation before the penalty is decided. - 15.2.
+When determining penalties, consideration will be given to the seriousness and circumstances of the misconduct, the Responding Student's means and any other mitigating circumstances raised by the Responding Student or their representative. - 15.3.
+If found guilty of misconduct, details of the misconduct and the penalty imposed will be sent to the student's school and faculty.
+The record will be kept on the student's files for at least one year after graduation and may be referred to for the purpose of references. - 15.4.
+The Student Resolution Service will keep a record of student misconduct and penalties imposed and will report to Senate annually.

-9. Appeals
+16. Appeals

-9.1 A student may appeal against a finding of guilt or against a penalty imposed following a finding of guilt imposed under section 7 of these Regulations.
+- 16.1.
+A Responding Student may appeal against a finding of guilt or against a penalty imposed following a finding of guilt imposed under section 13 and 14 of these Regulations.
 The appeal must be made to the University Secretary within 21 days of the conclusion of the proceedings by email (university-secretary@bristol.ac.uk).
 The student must set out in writing the grounds on which the appeal is based.
-The student is encouraged to seek assistance from Just Ask in the Students' Union when preparing the letter of appeal.

-9.2 The appeal will be heard by a Committee constituted under the provisions set out in the Student Complaints Procedure.

-9.3 There will be no entitlement to a rehearing of the case, which will be allowed only in exceptional circumstances.
-Those hearing the appeal may overturn the finding of guilt where they consider it just to do so.
-In particular, a finding may be overturned in the light of new evidence; or where it is considered that the original hearing was not conducted fairly; or where the finding of guilt was unreasonable in the light of the findings of fact.
-The student may present the appeal in person or in writing, and may be represented by an adviser, friend or other representative.

-9.4 Those hearing an appeal against penalty may impose a lesser or greater penalty, having considered whether the original penalty imposed was fair and reasonable in the light of all the circumstances of the case, and the student's means and general personal circumstances.

-Approved by Senate August 2022
+The student is encouraged to seek assistance from Academic Advice Team in the Students' Union when preparing the letter of appeal. - 16.2.
+The appeal will be heard by a Committee constituted under the provisions set out in the Student Complaints Procedure. - 16.3.
+The grounds of appeal are: - i) That the decision was not reasonable; - ii) That the procedure was not correctly followed when making the decision; - iii) That new evidence has come to light that was not available to the original decision maker which may have materially affected the decision. - 16.4.
+There is no entitlement to a rehearing of the case.
+The student may present the appeal in person or in writing, and may be represented by an adviser, friend or other representative. - 16.5.
+The Committee considering the appeal may: - a) reject the appeal and confirm the original penalty; - b) uphold the appeal and revoke the original decision and penalty; - c) partially uphold the appeal and confirm the finding of guilt but amend the penalty to impose a lesser or greater penalty.

+17. Office of the Independent Adjudicator for Higher Education (OIA)

+If the student is still dissatisfied, they may take the case to the Office of the Independent Adjudicator for Higher Education, which provides an independent scheme for the review of student complaints.
+The OIA will consider cases only when the University's own internal complaints procedure has been exhausted.
+It will not intervene on matters which turn purely on academic judgment.
+Further information about this scheme is available at www.oiahe.org.uk